ReactForAll/React-Course/Level_1/1. Setting up dev Environment/README.md

 ## Install VSCode | IDE

 We reccommend you to use [VSCode](https://code.visualstudio.com/) as your development environment, but you can use any other editor or IDE you like.
-Other recommended IDEs for React include:
+Alternative IDEs for developing React include:
 - [WebStorm](https://www.jetbrains.com/webstorm/)
 - [Atom](https://atom.io/)
 - [Sublime Text](https://www.sublimetext.com/) etc.